outmatic/RedCapped/README.md

   return true;
 });
 ```
-N.B.This is a work in progress and is subject to change, use it at your own risk!
+N.B.
+This is a work in progress and is subject to change, use it at your own risk!